 2. There’s a lot of grass, trees or landscaping outside the window, which are OFTEN combined with south or west-facing afternoon sunshine.
 These sun rays can SO EASILY grab that green and reflect it on the walls.
 DAMN THAT SUN!
 Says me, who begs for it on the cloudy West Coast of Canada

-3. You chose a gray paint colour with a particular blue or blue-green undertone that’s reacting with your warm-toned light bulbs or that golden south-facing western light shining through your windows, turning the walls a slight shade of green
+3. You chose a gray paint color with a particular blue or blue-green undertone that’s reacting with your warm-toned light bulbs or that golden south-facing western light shining through your windows, turning the walls a slight shade of green

 4. Kermit the Frog is outside the window mooning you.
 I did say three GOOD reasons…